learn-co-curriculum/design-phase0-whatisaproductdesigner/README.md

 # What is a Product Designer? #

 > ## Design is concerned with how things work, how they are controlled, and the nature of the interaction between people and technology.
 When done well, the results are brilliant, pleasurable products.
-Don Norman, _The Design of Everyday Things_
+> – Don Norman, The Design of Everyday Things
 <br><br>

 ### Product design focuses on the entire lifecycle of a product to shape how users interact with it.
 Especially in larger cities, the industry has seen substantial growth in recent years.